dmtltshv/latyyysh/README.md

 — I'm currently studying at the university.
 In my free time, I get involved in development, and more specifically, frontend development.

-— I'm coding on HTML / CSS / Python.
+— I'm coding on HTML / CSS / JS.